- Paul’s Journey as a Student

 Whilst Director of Studies for the various organisational bodies, over the next decade Paul started to de-evolve away from being the main Director and primary teacher.
 From 1996 he began to extend the teaching faculty and share the responsibilities for teaching the Foundational and Professional Practitioner Training and In-Service Training Courses to include other senior teachers teaching them independently within an organisational framework.

 Paul returned to Chennai (as it is called now) in South India over 20 times betwen 1979 and 2002, studying individually with his teacher TKV Desikachar.
 In addition Paul led some seven study groups to Chennai for special study meetings with Desikachar and to experience the teaching and Yoga therapy work at the Krishnamacharya Yoga Mandiram.

 He has led his own workshops, seminars and study and Yoga Teacher Training courses in the UK for many years.
 He has also been invited to teach in a number of countries within Europe, as well as Canada, the US and, at the invitation of the Israeli Yoga Teachers Association, initiated two One Year Foundation Courses in Israel.
-This has evolved over 10 years into teacher training courses ably led by his senior student in Israel.
+This has evolved over 20 years of teaching visits into student and teacher training courses ably led by his senior student in Israel.

 In 2001 a book on Āsana practice was published with the help of UK students (the book Yoga for Every Body was published in June 2001 by Readers Digest in North America and Time Life elsewhere).